-created and performed by Theater Reconstruction Ensemble
+created and produced by Theater Reconstruction Ensemble

 after Booth Tarkington and Orson Welles

-conceived and directed by John Kurzynowski
+conceived and staged by John Kurzynowski

 Production Design: Marika Kent

 Artists copy one another, whether it be in the repetition of plots or the mimicking of styles.
 Copying can be viewed as a form of adaptation - one that allows for a process of transformation to take place between the product of one artistic practice into that of another.
 But how does this practice of copying affect the eventual adaptation?
 And can the copy ever be as sharply drawn as the original?

 "copy" noun \ ˈkä-pē

 - an imitation, transcript, or reproduction of an original work (such as a letter, a painting, a table, or a dress)

 - one of a series of especially mechanical reproductions of an original impression; also an individual example of such a reproduction

 an excerpt from the 1918 Pulitzer Prize winning novel The Magnificent Ambersons by Booth Tarkington: